-a.
-Priority 1, CDP

-Direct Care Staff, Service Members.
-The children of CDP Direct Care Staff and Service Members will be placed into care utilizing the following guidance:
+Priority 1A, CDP Direct Care Staff.
+The children of CDP Direct Care Staff will be placed into care ahead of all other eligible patrons.

+CDP Direct Care Staff are employees, paid from either Appropriated Funds (APF) or Nonappropriated Funds (NAF) responsible for the care of children enrolled in CDCs and SACS.
+CDP Direct Care staff are staff members whose main responsibilities focuses on providing care to children and youth.

+Priority 1A patrons may not be supplanted.

-- 1. Priority 1A.
-CDP Direct Care Staff.
-The children of Direct Care CDP staff will be placed into care ahead of all other eligible patrons.
-At no time will the child of a Direct Care CDP staff member be removed from the program to accommodate another eligible patron. - 2.
-Priority 1B.
-Single or Dual Active Duty Members; Single or Dual Guard or Reserve Members on Active Duty or Inactive Duty Training Status; and Service members with a Full-Time Working Spouse and Active Duty Coast Guard.
-The children of patron that fall under Priority 1B will be placed into care ahead of all other eligible patrons except Priority 1A.
-At no time will a Priority 1 B patron be removed from the program to accommodate any other patron, including 1A patrons.
-The following order of precedence will be utilized:
+Priority 1B, in the following order of precedence: (a) Single or Dual Active Duty Members; (b) Single or Dual Guard or Reserve Members on Active Duty or Inactive Duty Training Status; (c) Active Duty with a Full-Time Working Spouse and (d) Guard or Reserve members on Active Duty or Inactive Duty training status with full-time working spouses.
+Children of 1B priority patrons will be placed into care ahead of other eligible patrons, except Priority 1A patrons.

-- a.
-Single or Dual Active Duty Members - Single or Dual Guard or Reserve Members on Active Duty or Inactive Duty training status - c.
-Active Duty with full-time working spouse - d.
-Guard or Reserve Members on Active Duty or Inactive Duty training status with a full-time working spouse - 3.
-Priority 1C.
-Active Duty Members or Guard or Reserve Members on Active Duty or Inactive Duty Training Status with Part-Time Working Spouse or a Spouse Seeking Employment.
-The children of patrons that fall under Priority 1C will be placed into care ahead of all other eligible patrons except for Priority 1A and 1B patrons.
-Priority 1C patrons may only be supplanted by an eligible patrons in Priority 1A and 1B when the Anticipated Placement Time of the Priority 1A and 1B exceeds 45 days beyond their Date Care Needed (as indicated in MCC).
-The following order of precedence will be utilized: - a.
-Active Duty members with a part-time working spouse or a spouse seeking employment - b.
-Guard or Reserve members on active Duty or Inactive Duty training status with a part-time working spouse or a spouse seeking employment. - 4.
-Priority 1D.
-Active Duty Members or Guard or Reserve Members on Active Duty or Inactive Duty Training Status with a Spouse enrolled in a Post-Secondary Institution on a Full-Time Basis.
-The children of patrons that full under Priority 1D will be placed into care ahead of all other eligible patrons except for Priority 1A, 1B and 1C patrons.
-Priority 1D patrons will be supplanted by eligible patrons in Priority 1A, 1B or 1C when the Anticipated Placement Time of the Priority 1A, 1B and 1C exceeds 45 days beyond their Date Care Needed (as indicated in MCC).
-The following order of precedence will be utilized: - a.
-Active Duty members with a spouse enrolled in a post-secondary institution on a full-time basis. - b.
-Guard or reserve Members on Active Duty or Inactive Duty training status with a spouse enrolled in a post-secondary institution on a full-time basis. - b.
-Priority 2, DoD Civilians: The children on DoD civilians will be placed into care utilizing the following guidance: - 1.
-Patrons in Priory 2 will utilize the following order of precedence for placement: - a.
-Single or dual DoD Civilian Employees - b.
-DoD Civilian employees with a full-time working spouse
+Priority 1B patrons may not be supplanted

+Priority 1C, in the following order of precedence: (a) Active Duty Members with part-time working spouse or a spouse seeking employment and (b) Guard or Reserve members on active Duty or Inactive Duty training status with a part-time working spouse or a spouse seeking employment.

+Children of 1C priority patrons will be placed into care ahead of all other eligible patrons, with the exception of Priorities 1A and 1B.

+Priority 1C patrons may be supplanted by eligible patrons in Priorities 1A or 1B whose anticipated placement time exceeds 45 days beyond the dates care is needed, as indicated in militarychildcare.com.

+Priority 1D, in the following order of precedence: (a) Active Duty Members with a spouse enrolled full time in a post-secondary institution, or (b) Guard or Reserve members on Active Duty or Inactive Duty training status with a spouse enrolled in a post-secondary institution on a full-time basis.

+Children of priority 1D patrons that full under will be placed into care ahead of all other eligible patrons except for Priorities 1A, 1B and 1C.

+Priority 1D patrons may be supplanted by eligible patrons in Priority 1A, 1B or 1C when whose anticipated placement time exceeds 45 days beyond dates care is needed, as indicated in militarychildcare.com.

+Priority 2, DoD Civilians: Children of DoD civilians will be placed in the following order of precedence: (a) Single or dual DoD Civilian Employees, and (b) DoD Civilian employees with a full-time working spouses.

-- 2. DoD civilian patrons may only be supplanted from care by an eligible Priority 1A or 1B patron when the Anticipated Placement Time of Priority 1A or 1B exceeds 45 days beyond their Date Care Needed (as indicated in MCC). - c.
+DoD civilian patrons may only be supplanted by an eligible Priority 1A or 1B whose anticipated placement time exceeds 45 days beyond the dates care is needed, as indicated in militarychildcare.com.

 Priority 3, Space Available.
-When all Priority 1 and 2 patrons have been placed into care, CDPs may place additional eligible patrons not identified in Priority 1 and 2 into Space Available care. - 1.
-Space Available patrons will be supplanted by an eligible Priority 1 or a Priority 2 patron when the Anticipated Placement Time of Priority 1 or a Priority 2 patron exceeds 45 days beyond their Date Care Needed (as indicated in MCC). - 2.
-The following order of precedence will be followed when placing eligible patrons into Space Available: - a.
-Active Duty with non-working spouse - b.
-DoD Civilian Employees with spouse seeking employment - c.
-DoD Civilian Employees with a spouse enrolled in a post-secondary educational program on a full time basis - d.
-Gold Star spouses - e.
-DoD Contractors - f.
-Other eligible patrons
+When all Priority 1 and 2 patrons are placed into care, CYS may place additional eligible patrons not identified in Priority 1 and 2 into space available care.

+Space available patrons will be placed in the following order of precedence: (a) Active Duty with non-working spouse (b) DoD Civilian Employees with spouse seeking employment, (c) DoD Civilian Employees with a spouse enrolled in a post-secondary educational program on a full time basis, (d) Gold Star spouses, (e) DoD Contractors and (f) other eligible patrons.

+Space Available patrons will be supplanted by Priority 1 or a Priority 2 patron whose anticipated placement time exceeds 45 days beyond the dates care is needed, as indicated in militarychildcare.com.